Areas we invest in

 Being Human festival

-Being Human is the UK’s only national festival of the humanities, bringing researchers, local community and cultural partners together to create engaging events and projects for all to enjoy.
-It is delivered by the School of Advanced Study, University of London, and was co-founded by the Arts and Humanities Research Council (AHRC) who continue to fund it along with the British Academy.
+Being Human is the UK’s only national festival of the humanities.
+It brings researchers, local community and cultural partners together to create engaging events and projects for all to enjoy.
+It is run by the School of Advanced Study, University of London on behalf of UKRI.
+It was co-founded by the Arts and Humanities Research Council (AHRC) which continues to fund it along with the British Academy.

 CREST awards and British Science Week